terodox/terodox.tech/content/posts/2020-03-15--celibacy-pattern/index.md

 # Wrapping up

-So a promise to be a singleton is know as _The Celibacy Patter_.
+So a promise to be a singleton is known as _The Celibacy Patter_.
 A clever name for a very useful pattern.